 In March, check out the San Francisco St. Patrick's Day Parade and Celebration.

 The Buena Vista Café makes the list for its Irish coffee, but it's not your traditional Irish Pub.
-It's a tourist draw for sure.
+Located in Fisherman's Wharf at the turnaround point for one of the city's three Cable Car lines, it's a tourist draw for sure.
 For me, it's still a favorite stop to take the chill off a cold waterfront day when touring around with visitors.

-The first U.S. glass of Irish coffee was mixed at the Buena Vista in 1952, based on a recipe from Shannon Airport in Ireland.
+The first U.S. glass of Irish coffee was mixed at the Buena Vista in 1952, based on a recipe from Ireland's Shannon Airport.
 They still whip up a literal assembly line of consistent and delicious Irish coffees.
 In 2006, they changed the recipe slightly by substituting Tullamore Dew whiskey for the Buena Vista blend they'd used for many years.

 Johnny Foley’s is in the heart of tourist country, so the patrons are a mix of locals, expats, and visitors.
 It's not the pub to visit if you're looking for a local's secret.
 It is Union Square, after all.
 That does, however, make it a good spot for people watching.
 Foley’s is also a short walk from Union Square shopping, which is convenient for getting out of the fray, resting the feet and enjoying a beer.
 Some of the live music acts in the evenings are too loud for conversation, and weekends are packed, so not necessarily the best time to catch up over a pint.